Unity-Technologies/otto/README.md

 ## Installation Guide
 1. Clone this repo (downloading a .zip file will not include largefiles -- e.g. fbx, png)
-2. Open the project in Unity version 2019.1 or later
+2. Open the project in Unity version 2019.2

 ## References
 The Otto project shows how to make use of the AI Planner for a specific use case.
 Useful references include: